NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Adventure-Specific Actions/Searing Wave.md

 * * *

 **Effect** You allow a portion of the fire magic housed in your relic to escape in a direction of your choice.
-You deal 1d10 fire damage for every 2 levels of the relic to all creatures in a @Template\[cone|distance:30\] (Reflex check).
+You deal 1d10 fire damage for every 2 levels of the relic to all creatures in a 30-foot cone (Reflex check).
 You can't use Searing Wave again for 1d4 rounds.

 *Source: Pathfinder #194: Cult of the Cave Worm*
 *OGL*